 - In the welcome pack

 - In the communal washing facilities

-- On various panels throughout the campsite (12 in total)
+- On various panels throughout the camping resort (12 in total)

-All dangerous waste products are removed from the campsite once a week and taken to the waste disposal unit in Labenne where they are correctly disposed of.
+All dangerous waste products are removed from the camping resort once a week and taken to the waste disposal unit in Labenne where they are correctly disposed of.
 EASYTEX disposes of the mattress protectors.
 This organisation collects the products, sorts them and takes them to a recycling unit.

 At the welcome drinks, the cups are made from PLA (polylactic acid), a material derived from cornstarch.
 PLA is theoretically completely biodegradable.

-Journeys within the campsite (cleaning, maintenance, assisting clients) are made using electric cars and bicycles.
+Journeys within the campsite (cleaning, maintenance, assisting clients) are made only using electric cars and bicycles.